 Training, qualifications & experience

-My psychotherapy experience includes working in colleges, for a GP practice, for the Terrence Higgins Trust and currently work for Employee Assistance Programmes as well as privately.
-I am also a clinical supervisor for a range of voluntary sector organisations and the NHS.
+My therapy experience includes working in colleges, for a GP practice, for the Terrence Higgins Trust as well as privately.
+I am also a supervisor for a range of voluntary sector organisations and the NHS.
 Prior to retraining as a therapist, I worked as a manager and teacher in the public sector and within the voluntary sector.

 Areas of counselling I deal with